 10. Protect your wp-config for improved website security

-Whether or not you actually move wp-config.php outside the root folder, there’s no denying that a bit of tweaking the code in this file can help harden security and make it harder to perform WordPress hacks.
+Whether or not you actually move wp-config.php outside the root folder, there’s no denying that a bit of tweaking the code in this file can help harden your website and make it harder to perform WordPress hacks.

-Not sure whether you can handle all of this security stuff?
+Not sure whether you can handle all of this techy stuff?
 There's one security plugin to rule them all.

 - Start with disabling editing PHP files from dashboard, which is where the attacker will concentrate after hacking through an access point.
 Add this to wp-config.php